soumadip-dev/JS-React-notes/oops.md

 In the example above, the `Product` function acts as a **function constructor.** The `this` keyword is used to assign properties and methods to the newly created object.
 When the `new` keyword is used, it triggers a similar four-step process as in class-based constructors, ensuring that the object is properly constructed and linked to its prototype.

 ### `Static` Keyword in JavaScript
 The `static` keyword in JavaScript is used to define methods or properties on a class that belong to the class itself, rather than instances of the class.

-This means you can call a static method or access a static property without creating an instance of the class.
+A common use case of the `static` keyword is in the builder design pattern, where it is used to implement a builder getter function.

+Here’s an example of how the `static` keyword is used:

 ```javascript
 class Product {